okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dynamic-scale/index.md

 >**Note:** The DynamicScale add-on service is only available to Customer Identity Solutions (CIS) customers.

-You can purchase this add-on annually for a production or preview tenant.
+You can purchase this add-on annually for a Production or Preview tenant.

 The DynamicScale add-on service includes the following list of endpoints: